macris-xiao/disa-user-guide/doc/05_Using_linux_driver.rst

 .. note::

-    ``ethtool`` FEC support is only available in kernel 4.14 and newer or RHEL/CentOS 7.5 and equivalent distributions.
+    ``ethtool`` FEC support is only available in kernel 4.14 and newer or RHEL 7.5+ CentOS 7.5, and equivalent distributions.
 The Netronome upstream kernel driver provides ``ethtool`` FEC support from kernel 4.15.
 Furthermore, the SmartNIC NVRAM version must be at least ``020025.020025.02006e`` to support ``ethtool`` FEC get/set operations.

 To determine your version of the current SmartNIC NVRAM, examine the kernel message buffer::